Conditioned Air Company of Naples, LLC Blog: Archive for the ‘HVAC Tips’ Category

 The air ducts required for conventional HVAC systems occupy considerable space, which can be problematic in smaller homes.
 If your house doesn’t already have ductwork, it can also be messy and labor-intensive to install.
 By contrast, ductless HVAC systems need only small conduits to connect indoor and outdoor units, requiring little space and no disruptive demolition.
 Ductless air handlers can also be placed almost anywhere, giving you maximum freedom to design a system that works specifically for you.

-Greater Efficiency and Comfort Control
+High Efficiency and Zoned Comfort Control

 With traditional forced-air designs, even the most efficient HVAC systems can be undermined by sketchy ductwork.
 Leaky, inadequately insulated air ducts waste a lot of energy, costing you money and making your home less comfortable.
 Dirty air filters and blocked vents only make the problem worse.
 Since they don’t need to distribute air around your home, ductless HVAC systems effectively eliminate these issues.
 Instead, they provide precise, energy-efficient heating and cooling right where you need it.
 With a ductless multi-split system, your family can even control their own air handlers independently to suit their preferences.